chuck-sys/personal-site/_posts/2015-07-10-childhood-breakup.md

 Mom was in the kitchen, as always.
 I just wasn't prepared for what she was going to say.

-"Sweetie, you know that we ar moving..." she started.
+"Sweetie, you know that we are moving..." she started.
 I opened my mouth and shut it, bracing the inevitable.
 "We can't have her around anymore," she continued.
 I looked down.
 An air of melancholy surrounded her; she didn't say a word.

 "I...
 I....
 Let me say my goodbyes."
 I knew this was coming, but maybe I just wanted to delay it, so that maybe it won't happen, like hiding under the covers